raystack/frontier/docs/docs/reference/api.md

 #### POST
 ##### Summary

-check permission for action on a resource by an user
+check permission on a resource of an user

 ##### Parameters